Intrinsic Value Calculator Icon $

 What is intrinsic value?

-Intrinsic value is the true, underlying worth of a company – the price that a savvy investor would gladly pay if they knew everything about the company’s current strength and future prospects.
-By understanding intrinsic value, you can:
+Intrinsic value is the true, underlying worth of a business – the fair price that an intelligent investor would willingly pay if they knew everything about the business and its future prospects.

 • Discover hidden gems in the market that others have overlooked